Seals & Crofts: Hiatus and reunions

-In 1980, after a long and successful run of recordings in the 1970s, the two were dropped from Warner Brothers.
-As a result, they decided to take a hiatus from music.
-During the 1980s, despite no longer being officially together as a duo, they continued to appear at several Baháʼí gatherings, including a world peace concert at the Baháʼí Center in Los Angeles for the film and music community in February 1989.
-After this, they made the rounds of Canadian radio stations and some American talk shows to promote the Baháʼí Peace Document.
+In 1981, after a long and successful run of recordings in the 1970s, the two decided not to renew their contract with Warner Brothers and took a hiatus from music.

+There was brief attempt to start up their recording career again in 1983 when they began to work on another album, and Lenny Waronker of Warners expressed interest, but the sessions were abandoned and nothing ever came of it.

 Crofts lived in Mexico, Australia, and then Nashville, Tennessee, playing country music and making occasional singles.
 He currently resides on a ranch in the Texas Hill Country.
 Seals moved to Costa Rica and had lived on a coffee farm off and on since 1980, as well as in Nashville and southern Florida.

+During the 1980s, despite no longer being officially together as a duo, they continued to appear at several Baháʼí gatherings, including a world peace concert at the Baháʼí Center in Los Angeles for the film and music community in February 1989.
+After this, they made the rounds of Canadian radio stations and some American talk shows to promote the Baháʼí Peace Document.

-In 1991, Seals and Crofts officially reunited and made concert appearances once again until disbanding a year later.
+Also in 1989, Seals & Crofts officially reunited and made concert appearances once again up in Canada, and then they toured the US in 1991-1992 until disbanding again in late 1992.

-In 1998, Crofts released a solo CD titled Today, which contained some re-recordings of Seals and Crofts material.
+In 1998 Crofts released a solo CD titled Today, which contained some re-recordings of Seals & Crofts material.

-In 2004, the duo reunited again and recorded their first new album since 1980, released as Traces.
+In 2004 the duo reunited again and recorded their first new album since 1980, released as Traces.

 In the early 2000s up to 2008, Seals embarked on various tours with his brother Dan ("England" Dan Seals, of England Dan & John Ford Coley), billing themselves as Seals & Seals and performing their successful hits from Seals & Crofts and England Dan & John Ford Coley, Dan's hits from his solo career and a few original songs written by the two brothers.
 A few shows featured Jim's sons Joshua on bass guitar and backing vocals and Sutherland on electric guitar.

 Seals and Crofts were instrumental in both England Dan Seals and John Ford Coley becoming adherents of the Baha'i Faith, although Coley became a Christian some 28 years later.
 Dan Seals died of cancer in 2009.
 At the time of his death, Dan and Jim Seals had been working on songs together.
 The status of those recordings is unknown.

-In December 2010, the bandmates' daughters Juliet (Seals) Crossley and Amelia (Crofts) Dailey, along with Genevieve (Bogan) Dozier, daughter of Seals and Crofts engineer Joey Bogan, formed a musical trio called The Humming Birds.
+In December 2010 the bandmates' daughters Juliet (Seals) Crossley and Amelia (Crofts) Dailey, along with Genevieve (Bogan) Dozier, daughter of Seals & Crofts engineer Joey Bogan, formed a musical trio called the Humming Birds.
 They released their self titled EP The Humming Birds in September 2012.

-In 2018, Brady Seals (Jim's cousin) and Lua Crofts (Dash's daughter) began touring as Seals and Crofts 2, performing the catalog of Seals and Crofts, as well as some new music.
+In 2018 Brady Seals (Jim's cousin) and Lua Crofts (Dash's daughter) began touring as Seals & Crofts 2, performing the catalog of Seals & Crofts, as well as some new music.

-Seals' death

-Seals had a stroke in 2017.
-After a long illness, he died at his home in Nashville, Tennessee, on June 6, 2022, at age 79.
+After a long illness, Seals died at his home in Nashville, Tennessee, on June 6, 2022, at age 79.